ncmarker/personalized-cashback/README.md

 docker-compose up -d
 ```

 This starts the backend services in detached mode.
-The backend may take ~60 seconds to fully initialize.
+The backend will take ~60 seconds to fully initialize.

 ---